-Staff have been closely involved in the development of a new Specification for the Reinstatement of Openings in Roads (SROR), which came into force in October 2023.
-Work to develop this had sustainability and carbon reduction at the fore.
-This also introduces a revised materials trials process.
-The Commissioner will play a lead role in the administration of this process, which will allow information about the efficacy of new materials to be collected and shared.
-This will allow the Commissioner to closely monitor developments and help shape best practice around use of these materials.
-Where new materials can be judged to offer a satisfactory alternative, these may help deliver a sustainability and climate change benefit
+The Commissioner continues to play a lead role in administration of the revised materials trial process introduced by version 5 of the Specification for the Reinstatement of Openings in Roads (SROR).
+This allows information about the efficacy of new materials to be collected and shared, meaning the Commissioner can closely monitor developments and help shape best practice around use.
+Where new materials can be judged to offer a satisfactory alternative, these may help deliver a sustainability and climate change benefit.